-Applicants wishing to apply for a place under faith criteria should complete the Supplementary Form (appendix 1).
+Applicants wishing to apply for a place under a faith criterion should complete the Supplementary Form (appendix 1).

 The completed form, together with any required evidence, (see below), should be returned to the relevant local authority for which a preference has been made by the closing date.